machi-san/indoornav/CONCEPTS.md

 * **Scope decisions (v1 vs v2)** — honest calls about what's achievable now vs documented as future work (depth camera, AI stair detection, movement-based rate limiting, sensor fusion).
 * **Robust Statistics** - Picking measurements that don't get thrown off by outliers
 * **Premature Optimisation Concern** - looked at "more data structures" and thought "more cost."
 That's healthy paranoia for embedded systems where memory and CPU are limited.
+* **Asymmetric error costs in safety systems** — for an assistive device, false negatives (missed obstacle) cost more than false positives (false alarm).
+Drives priority on recall over precision in detection systems.
+* **Race conditions and atomic operations** — when multiple threads share variables, simultaneous reads/writes can produce corrupted intermediate states.
+CPython's GIL guarantees single-variable assignments are atomic, which makes simple shared booleans/references safe without locks.
+* **Module ownership of state** — each module owns the state it cares about. vision.py owns the AI model interpreter, speech.py owns the queue, main.py owns thread orchestration.
+Modules don't reach into each other's state.
+Makes refactoring local rather than global.

 \---